Child-Development-Lab/HBCD-EEG-Utilities/docs/index.md

 ## Functions

-The following MATLAB scripts are in the HBCD-EEG-Utilities repository and are required for processing.
+The following MATLAB scripts and .json files are in the HBCD-EEG-Utilities repository and are required for processing.

     |__ HBCD-EEG-Utilities/
         |